WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/mobilenet.md

 [example-1] [INFO] [1654930510.201778415] [PostProcessBase]: det rect: 62.3792 155.731 221.676 223.179, det type: sofa, score:0.982129
 ```

-The output log shows that the algorithm infers 2 targets from the input image and outputs the coordinates of the detected bounding boxes (the order of the output coordinates is the top-left x and y coordinates of the human bounding box, and the bottom-right x and y coordinates) and the class.
-The rendered image file is named render_feedback_0_0.jpeg, and the rendering effect is:
+The log shows that the algorithm infers 2 targets from the input image and outputs the coordinates of the bounding boxes (the order of the output coordinates is the top-left x and y coordinates, and the bottom-right x and y coordinates) and the class.
+The image is named render_feedback_0_0.jpeg, and the rendering effect is:

 ![render_feedback](./image/box_basic/mobilenet_ssd_render_feedback.jpeg)